 Any serious diagnosis can be difficult for patients to manage and cancer is no exception.
-When asked about the mental health of cancer patients, Melanie Sisulak, CRNP at Clearview Cancer Institute, concluded that the majority of cancer patients experience depression during their treatment.
+When asked about the mental health of cancer patients, Melanie Sisulak, CRNP, at Clearview Cancer Institute, concluded that the majority of cancer patients experience depression during their treatment.
+According to Sisulak, depression can be a silent struggle that often goes unnoticed or underestimated, yet its impact can be profound, affecting not only the patient’s mental well-being but also their physical health and overall outcomes.

 “I think that every cancer patient at some point in their journey certainly experiences sadness.
 There is a loss of the person that they were before they ever received that diagnosis,” said Sisulak.
 “It can impact our daily life, it can cause hopelessness, a loss of sense of worth.
 It can decrease motivation.”